2H Water Technologies uses its six-step process to tackle a customer’s wastewater treatment project

 - All flow rates were measured and recorded

-Throughout the trial project, we continued to provide technical support, reviewing, assessing and giving informed comment on the results as they were generated.
+Throughout the trial project, 2H worked closely with the customer providing technical support, reviewing, assessing and giving informed comment on the results as they were generated.

 On conclusion of the trial, we provided a detailed written report with a full analysis of the effluent plus an assessment of the potential value of biological treatment.
 We also ensured that the equipment was cleaned, dis-assembled and collected.

 The Pilot Plant proved a BIOdek Trickling Filter was an appropriate and effective method of treatment.
 In addition, 2H gathered real-life data which could be used in the design process.

 Using the data provided by 2H, the customers identified an additional process needed to remove certain contaminants from the wastewater which were previously overlooked.